F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 #### Building a New Package

-To create an Arch Linux package from the sources, run the `deploy-server/bin/ package.sh` script.
-This will also sign the package with your default GPG key.
+To create an Arch Linux package from the sources, run `makepkg` inside `deploy-server`.
-To prevent signing the package, `export NO_SIGNATURE=1`.
-The package will be located in `deploy-server/target`.

 #### Testing New Server Creation

-After the package has been built all you need to do is running the `server/src/ test/system/bin/vm-deployment-test.sh` script.
+After the package has been built all you need to do is running the `server-test/ bin/vm-deployment-test.sh` script.
 It will locate the package you built depending on the version number.
 After successful setup the server will be tested from a mock client which calls on all the available endpoints and verifies the answers from the server.
 It